Software-by-Quokka-org/.github/README.md

 **Need the App credentials?**
 - Contact your team lead or organization admin
-- They can provide the APP_ID and download a new private key if needed
+- They can provide the APP_ID and download the private key .pem if needed